FactorialComplexity/strict-redux/README.md

 ## Motivation
-Vanilla Redux requires to much boilerplate and does not enforce enough constraints on how to structure state data and state management code.
+Vanilla Redux requires too much boilerplate code and does not enforce enough constraints on how to structure state data and state management code.
 Strict-redux uses more opinionated approach, allowing to write more succinct and maintainable code.

 ## Main Concepts
 Strict-redux enforces breaking state management code into slices, which are as isolated one from another, as possible.
-While in vanilla Redux you can mutate state only via actions, but not directly, in strict-redux you also cannot read the state directly, but only via selectors.
+While in vanilla Redux you can mutate state only via actions, in strict-redux you also cannot read the state directly, but only via selectors.
 State slices cross-talk is also constarined - there is no way to update different state slices in one reducer function, and selectors may read another state slice only via that slice's selectors.

-Each slice is described with a slice descriptor object, containing four properties - `sliceName`, `initialState`, `actionReducers` and optional `createSelectors` factory function.
+Each slice is described by a slice descriptor object, containing four properties - `sliceName`, `initialState`, `actionReducers` and optional `createSelectors`.
 Slice name and initial state are self-evident.
 Action reducer is an object, each key of which is an action name and value is a reducer function.
 As each reducer function works with single action type, it receives action payload instead of the whole action.
-State changes are merged into state automatically, so you don't need to repeat `Object.assign()` `{...stateSlice, /* new state */}` in each reducer function.
-Selectors factory is a function which receives two strict-redux public methods for accessing other slices state and returns an object with custom selectors.
+State changes are merged into state automatically, so you don't need to repeat `Object.assign(stateSlice, /* new state */)` or `{...stateSlice, /* new state */}` in each reducer function. `createSelectors` is a factory function which receives two strict-redux public methods for accessing other slices state and returns an object with custom selectors.

 Other parts of your application access state and actions via queries.
 Each query is a string, consisting of one or many clauses, separated by commas.
 Each clause is either a full selector or action name, or a slice name.
 In the latter case, query result is an object, containing all selectors or actions in the slice.

-Strict-redux encourages organising domain logic code in form of middleware that passively listens for actions and\or state changes.
-Redux-saga is a recommended way to manage domain logic and side effects.
-StrictRedux constructor accepts middleware in form of middleware factory functions.
-Middleware factory gets a strict-redux instance as a single argument, so that it would be aware of state structire and action types.
+Strict-redux encourages organising domain logic and side effects code in the form of middleware that passively listens for actions and\or state changes, like redux-saga.
+StrictRedux constructor accepts middleware factory functions.
+Middleware factory gets a strict-redux instance as a single argument, so that it would be aware of state structure and action types.
 If you don't need it, just return you middleware from factory function as is.

 ## How strict-redux reduces boilerplate
 Strict-redux uses information from slice descriptors to eliminate boilerplate code.